Recap: Buffy The Vampire Slayer S 3 E 14 Bad Girls

 - Does This Remind You of Anything?: Best friends drawn apart because one of them meets someone new and more exciting.

-- Dirty Coward / Miles Gloriosus: He's killed three vampires (under controlled conditions) but Wesley quickly spills his guts when threatened with Knee Capping.
+- Dirty Coward / Miles Gloriosus: He's faced two vampires (under controlled conditions), but Wesley quickly spills his guts when threatened with Knee Capping.
 In the subsequent fight he's completely ineffectual and Giles has to save his ass.

 - Dual Wielding: The members of El Eliminati use longswords, with shortswords in the off hand.

 - Evil Laugh: More like an evil chuckle by the Mayor.

 - Falling Chandelier of Doom / Electrified Bathtub / Benevolent Architecture: Buffy pulls a light fixture down on Balthazar's head.

 - Angel unambiguously takes on the badass hero role of his spin-off series.

 - Good Scars, Evil Scars: During the Bronze scene, Buffy is shown to have a still-bloody cut on her upper arm which she doesn't even try to hide.
 It's in the same position as the tattoo on Faith's arm.

 - Glasses Pull: Wesley and Giles start cleaning their glasses simultaneously — Giles stops in irritation when he notices this.

 - The Glomp: Buffy, revved up after staking vampires and dancing with Faith, leaps into Angel's arms and wraps her legs around him.

 - Handy Cuffs: Averted; Buffy and Faith are cuffed with their hands behind their backs.